openeuropa/oe_theme/README.md

 This will:

 - Install the target site
-- Set the OpenEuropa Theme as default theme
+- Set the OpenEuropa Theme as the default theme
 - Enable OpenEuropa Theme Demo and [Configuration development][6] modules

 ### Using Docker Compose